ApprenticeAI/frapy/docs/topics/signals.rst

 .. signal:: engine_started
 .. function:: engine_started()

-    Sent when the Scrapy engine has started crawling.
+    Sent when the Frapy engine has started crawling.

     This signal supports returning deferreds from its handlers.